SoftUni/Programming-Basics-Book-CSharp-EN/Content/Preface/about-the-book/about-the-book.md

 <p align="center"><strong><a href="https://csharp-book.softuni.org">https://csharp-book.softuni.org</a></strong></p>

-This is the **official book site** and any new version will be upoloaded there.
+This is the **official book site** and any new version will be uploaded there.
 The book is mirrored in the other programming languages mentioned on the website.

 ## Discussion Forum for Your Questions